prakhar728/Smol_bet/docs/phase2.md

 ## ⏱**Deposit Check Policy**
 - **Rate:** up to **12 balance checks per minute** per bet (to avoid spamming providers).
 - Each bet maintains a **depositAttemptCount**; if it reaches the cap, checks pause until the next cycle.
-- This policy is idempotent and prevents accidental over-querying.
+- This policy is idempotent and prevents accidental overquerying.

 ---